lantikchi/technical-question/README.md

 * `JavaAcript`
 * `Node.js`

+Ensure you have Node.js installed by running `node -v` in Terminal if you have Node installed you should get the version number back, if not,

+install Node.js on your environment from https://nodejs.org/en/download/

-To run the code open terminal, navigate to the home directory, and run ' node .\statistics.js '
+To run the code open terminal, navigate to the home directory, and run `node .\statistics.js`

 ## Example Usage